Oroantral fistula: Buccal fat pad flap

 The buccal fat pad flap is also a popular option due to its high success rate.
 It is a simple procedure where the buccal extension of the anatomical fat pad is used for closure.
 These two flaps can be used in combination where the buccal fat pad covers the communication followed by a further covering via the buccal mucosal flap described above.
-This double layer flap has advantages over a single layer as it provides stable soft tissue covering, reduces the incidences of wound breakdown and defect recurrence as well as reducing the risk of postoperative infection.
+This double layer flap has advantages over a single layer as it provides stable soft tissue covering, reduces the incidence of wound breakdown and defect recurrence as well as reducing the risk of postoperative infection.

 Sutures, either non-resorbing or slowly resorbing, are generally used in the surgical repairs of OAC.

 Non-surgical interventions

 Ultimately, surgery is usually required to close an OAC/OAF.
 However, if surgery is not immediately available then non-surgical methods can be used to encourage the growth of oral mucosa between the oral cavity and the antrum.
 The aim of these methods is to protect the blood clot within the socket and help to prevent infection.
-One option is construction of a denture with an acrylic base plate or extension of the patient’s existing denture to protect the socket and support the clot.
+One option is construction of a denture with an acrylic base plate or extension of the patient's existing denture to protect the socket and support the clot.
 These options are particularly helpful in patients who smoke as it provides protection from smoke inhalation.
 The socket can also be sutured over with mattress sutures if there is adequate soft tissue available.